lam-man/ReadingNotes/mySqlCrashCourse/MySQL Learning Note 3 Advanced DB Tech.md

-## Chapter 16.
+## 2. Chapter 16.
 Creating Advanced Joins

 ### 2.1 Using Table Aliases

 - Why table alias:

   - To shorten the SQL syntax
-  - To enable multiple uses of hte same table within a single SELECT statement.
+  - To enable multiple uses of the same table within a single SELECT statement.

 - Example: